 Our business and operating results are subject to global economic conditions and their impact on consumer discretionary spending.
-Some of the factors that may negatively influence consumer spending, many of which are becoming increasingly present as a result of the COVID-19 pandemic and political instability, include high levels of unemployment, higher consumer debt levels, reductions in net worth, declines in asset values and related market uncertainty, home foreclosures and reductions in home values, fluctuating interest rates and credit availability, fluctuating fuel and other energy costs, fluctuating commodity prices and general uncertainty regarding the overall future political and economic environment, and recent large-scale social unrest across much of the United States.
+Some of the factors that may negatively influence consumer spending, many of which were highlighted by the COVID-19 pandemic and political instability, include high levels of unemployment, higher consumer debt levels, reductions in net worth, declines in asset values and related market uncertainty, home foreclosures and reductions in home values, fluctuating interest rates and credit availability, fluctuating fuel and other energy costs, fluctuating commodity prices and general uncertainty regarding the overall future political and economic environment, and recent large-scale social unrest across much of the United States.
 Economic conditions in certain regions may also be affected by natural disasters, such as earthquakes, hurricanes, tropical storms and wildfires.
-Consumer purchases of discretionary items, including the merchandise that we offer, generally decline during periods of economic uncertainty, when disposable income is reduced or when there is a reduction in consumer confidence.
+Consumer purchases of discretionary items, including the merchandise that we offer, generally decline during periods of economic uncertainty when disposable income is reduced or when there is a reduction in consumer confidence.

-Adverse economic changes reduce consumer confidence, and have, and in the future could, negatively affect our operating results.
+Adverse economic changes reduce consumer confidence and have, and in the future could, negatively affect our operating results.
 In challenging and uncertain economic environments, we cannot predict when macroeconomic uncertainty may arise, whether or when such circumstances may improve or worsen or what impact such circumstances could have on our business.
-Our business is being adversely affected by the COVID-19 pandemic, the duration and severity of which is unpredictable.
+Our business was adversely affected by the COVID-19 pandemic and while we have experienced recent recovery in the demand for our products, the duration and severity is still uncertain and our recent trends may not be sustainable.